 - business equipment

-There is zero tolerance for driving under the influence of alcohol.
+There is zero tolerance for drinking and driving

 Dual citizenship is legally recognized in Uruguay.